VMwareAria/VMwareAria.github.io/README.md

 ## 08:30 - Introduction to Aria Operations

+- **Objectives for the Day**: Brief attendees on the day's objectives and expected outcomes.
 - **Overview**: Walkthrough and introduction to the full capabilities of this self-driving operations tool.
 Covering aspects such as Proactive Management, Resource Optimization, Cost Management, Automated Tasks, Integrations, and Custom Dashboards.
-- **Objectives for the Day**: Brief attendees on the day's objectives and expected outcomes.

-## 09:30 - Recommendations, Reclaim, and Right Size
+## 09:30 - Optimization: Reclaim, Right Size, What-If scenarios

 - Hands-On Labs

-  : Participants will use their pods to dive into Aria Operations.
-This is a Show and Tell, but you can follow in your Pod!
+  : This is a Show and Tell, but participants can use their pods to dive into Aria Operations with us!

-  - **Recommendations**: Anticipate the future through predictive insights.
   - **Resource Optimization**: Learn to reclaim and stop resource wastage.
   - **Rightsizing**: Navigate optimization of current resources and delay hardware investments.
-  - **Strategic Capacity Planning**: Data-driven strategies for future hardware investments.
+  - **Capacity Planning**: Data-driven strategies for future hardware investments.

 ## 10:15 - Coffee Break